 More and more I am seeing men in my naturopathic clinic.
-It’s just wonderful to see men showing an interest in their health and particularly an interest in taking care of themselves through the food they eat and the lifestyles they adopt (and even taking advantage of our yoga classes).
+It’s just wonderful to see men showing an interest in their health and particularly an interest in taking care of themselves through the food they eat and the lifestyles they adopt.

 In other words showing an interest in restorative and preventative medicine.
 Taking action and responsibility for their health (before something bad happens).